-All Washburn Rural Alternative High School courses are aligned with Washburn Rural High School courses and satisfy the graduation requirements of Auburn-Washburn.
+All Washburn Rural Alternative Education Program courses are aligned with Washburn Rural High School courses and satisfy the graduation requirements of Auburn-Washburn.
 Course grades, along with attendance, are posted to Campus Portal and may be viewed by students and parents at any time.

-Students who attend Washburn Rural Alternative High School must meet the graduation requirements of Washburn Rural High School and have the opportunity to earn additional credit through work study, volunteering, Edgenuity (online program designed to provide students the opportunity to recover course credit), and personal wellness (counseling, therpay, etc.).
+Students who participate in the Washburn Rural Alternative Education Program must meet the graduation requirements of Washburn Rural High School and have the opportunity to earn additional credit through work study, volunteering, Edgenuity (online program designed to provide students the opportunity to recover course credit), and personal wellness (counseling, therpay, etc.).
 Students completing all requirements receive a diploma from Washburn Rural High School and have the opportunity to walk in the May commencement ceremony.